badabing2005/PixelFlasher/README.md

 - Fully Automated.
 - Ability to pre-patch factory image with magisk (without user interaction) and perform upgrades without loosing root.
 No more multiple reboots, or setting airplane mode and clearing storage to retain Safetynet passing.
-(This Assumes that the phone was proviously rooted with magisk and setup to pass safetynet)
+(This Assumes that the phone was previously rooted with magisk and setup to pass safetynet)
 - Ability to flash custom ROM

 ## Prerequisites